GGORZ10227216/OurScheme/readme.md

 else // what is being evaluated is (...) ; we call it the main S-expression below
       // this (...) cannot be nil (nil is an atom) if (...) is not a (pure) list
-    ERROR (non-list) : (...)  // (...)­npretty print
+    ERROR (non-list) : (...)  // (...)è¦pretty print

-  else if first argument of (...) is an atom ¡¸, which is not a symbol
+  else if first argument of (...) is an atom â˜†, which is not a symbol
-    ERROR (attempt to apply non-function) : ¡¸
+    ERROR (attempt to apply non-function) : â˜†

   else if first argument of (...) is a symbol SYM

-    check whether SYM is the name of a function (i.e., check whether ¡uSYM has a binding, and that binding is an internal function¡v)
+    check whether SYM is the name of a function (i.e., check whether ã€ŒSYM has a binding, and that binding is an internal functionã€)

     if SYM is the name of a known function

       if the current level is not the top level, and SYM is 'clean-environment' or
-          or 'define' or¡@'exit'
+          or 'define' orã€€'exit'

         ERROR (clean-environment format) / ERROR (define format) / ERROR (level of exit)
-        // Project 2 ªºtest data³W©w­n ERROR (clean-environment/define format)¡A¼È¤£§ï¥¦¡C
+        // Project 2 çš„test dataè¦å®šè¦ ERROR (clean-environment/define format)ï¼Œæš«ä¸æ”¹å®ƒã€‚

       if SYM is 'define' or 'set!' or 'let' or 'cond' or 'lambda'

-        check the format of this expression // ª`·N¡G¦¹®É©|¥¼check num-of-arg
+        check the format of this expression // æ³¨æ„ï¼šæ­¤æ™‚å°šæœªcheck num-of-arg
-        // (define symbol    // ª`·N¡G¥u¯à«Å§i©Î³]©w «Dprimitiveªºsymbol (³o¬Ofinal decision!)
+        // (define symbol    // æ³¨æ„ï¼šåªèƒ½å®£å‘Šæˆ–è¨­å®š éprimitiveçš„symbol (é€™æ˜¯final decision!)
         //         S-expression
         // )
         // (define ( one-or-more-symbols )